Nine years ago today: NZ's forgotten monster quake

 A seismologist nonetheless says the monster jolt - which unloaded the equivalent of 500 million tonnes of TNT, 25,000 times that of the energy release of the atomic bomb dropped on Nagasaki in 1945 - proved a rude wake-up call after a relatively sleepy period in our earthquake history.

-The main shock, striking at 9.22pm on Wednesday, July 15, 2009, was a large reverse faulting triggered by the Australian tectonic plate pushing beneath the Pacific plate, upon which Fiordland lies.
+The main shock, striking at 9.22pm on Wednesday, July 15, 2009, was a case of large reverse faulting, and triggered by the Australian tectonic plate pushing beneath the Pacific plate, upon which Fiordland lies.

-Scientists now know it was the largest - and one of very few examples - of this type of quake in New Zealand, making it very important for understanding how this type of hazard might threaten us.
+Scientists now know it was the largest - and one of very few examples - of this type of quake in New Zealand, making it very important for understanding how this specific hazard might threaten us.

 While the rupture began at about 30km depth, the quake quickly travelled upward and to the south, driving most of its energy offshore and moving from a lurch to a snap.